EniacARC/exc4.0/README.md

 # exc4.0
-simple http server. made for school projects
+simple http server. made for a school projects